 - Drugs - anticholinergic drugs but also sedative drugs like antipsychotics and anticonvulsants.
 The onset of effect of these drugs can be quite slow.

-- Refractive errors tend to change very slowly over years but, in poorly controlled diabetes mellitus, it may change more rapidly.
+- Refractive errors tend to change very slowly over years but, in poorly controlled diabetes mellitus, they may change more rapidly.
 Drugs like steroids and anticholinergics can also have this effect.

 Unilateral or bilateral, gradual and painless